cariad/lstr/README.md

 ## Usage

 - `lstr(value: str, locks: List[Lock] = [])` requires a base string value, and optionally accepts a list of locks to apply.
-- `lstr.can_replace(index: int, length: int) -> bool` indicates whether or not a range can be replaced.
+- `lstr.can_write(index: int, length: int) -> bool` indicates whether or not a range can be overwritten.
 - `lstr.lock(index: int, length: int) -> None` adds a lock.
-- `lstr.replace(value: str, index: int, length: int) -> bool` attempts to replace a given range with a new value.
-Returns `True` if the replacement was permitted, otherwise `False`.
+- `lstr.write(value: str, index: int, length: int) -> bool` attempts to overwrite a given range with a new value.
+Returns `True` if the overwrite was permitted, otherwise `False`.

 ## Thank you! 🎉